 Over the last two years of my blogging career, I have been asked to post a video and recipe for poha several times.
 At first, I thought if I should.
 Because there are already so many poha recipes all over the internet.
 But I also realized there is no reason not to.
 And I can never say no to you guys.
 I make my poha with potatoes and fresh peas.
 I love how it tastes with these two vegetables, and I have really been making this for more than a decade.
 So it really can’t get more full proof than this.

 Cooking the flattened rice perfectly

 First up, place your poha on a sieve.
 Not put it under tap water and use your fingers to wash each grain.
-Do this for not more than ten seconds.
+Do this for not more than ten to fifteen seconds.
 The sieve will ensure all the excess water also drains out.
-Set the sieve aside on top of a bowl, so that there is a way for the extra water to get out through the bottom.
+Set the sieve aside on top of a bowl, so that there is a way for the extra water to get out through the bottom (see video above).
 Leave it like that till you finally add it to your pan while cooking.
 And before you do that, gently use your fingers to separate the grains from one another.

 In case you do not have a sieve, wash the poha in a bowl and squeeze the excess water out with your hands immediately.
 Let the washed poha rest on a plate till you use it.

 So let’s get straight to the recipe without any delay: